House (1985 film): Reception

-On review aggregation website Rotten Tomatoes the film has an approval rating of 62% based on reviews from 13 critics.

 Janet Maslin of the New York Times wrote: "Scares are not its strong suit, but it has a trim, bright look and better performances than might be expected."

 Variety wrote, "Though much of this nonsense is played tongue-in-cheek, an audience can hardly be expected to swallow the screenplay’s arbitrary approach to Cobb's character."

 Ryan Pollard at Starburst wrote at the time of the Blu-ray release: "As a film, House is still as much of a warm, at times bonkers, family-friendly horror as it's ever been."
 Alex Stewart of White Dwarf wrote that although the film has a good premise, it is "squandered on yet another tired old haunted house story" whose supernatural horrors can not compare to the real life trauma of war.

-In 1987, Richard Moll and Kay Lenz were both nominated for Saturn Awards.
+In 1987, Richard Moll and Kay Lenz were nominated for Best Supporting Actor and Best Supporting Actress respectively at the 14th Saturn Awards.
 Director Steve Miner won a Critics' Award for his work on the film and was nominated for an International Fantasy Film Award.